Browse our Health Library to learn about treatments, conditions, and how Cedars-Sinai can support your healthcare needs.

 Heart valves can malfunction on one of two ways: They can fail to close completely, allowing blood to flow backward, or they can become damaged, limiting blood flow.

 H. pylori (Helicobacter pylori) is a type of bacteria that infects your stomach.
 It can damage the tissue in your stomach and the first part of your small intestine (the duodenum).
 In some cases it can also cause painful sores called ...

 H. pylori (Helicobacter pylori) is a spiral-shaped germ (bacteria) that infects the stomach.
 It can damage the tissue in your child’s stomach and the first part of the small intestine (duodenum).
 This can cause redness and swelling ...

 HELLP syndrome is a rare but life-threatening condition in pregnancy.
 It causes red cells in the blood to break down.
 It also causes problems with the liver, bleeding, and blood pressure.
 It is often linked with preeclampsia and ...

 Hemifacial microsomia (HFM) is a congenital disorder.
 This means that your child is born with it.
-In this condition, 1 side of your baby’s face is underdeveloped (hemi means half).
-HFM usually only affects 1 side of the face.
-Sometimes ...
+In this condition, one side of your baby’s face is underdeveloped (hemi means half).
+HFM usually only affects one side of the face. ...